kavbansal/prioriteams/docs/it1_dap.md

 Implement algorithm to give a meeting time.
 Given the data we have in our database, we want to suggest a meeting time in which the person with the highest priority can be present and thereafter the number of people that can make it is maximized.
 This is a basic, rudimentary algorithm that we will likely only stick with for this iteration.

+Create Professor, Event, and CA classes.
+Using instances of these classes, the goal is to extract the attributes and values of their fields and store them into a database.